Powerball announces delay to record-breaking $1.9B drawing

 DES MOINES, Iowa (AP) — The record-breaking $1.9 billion Powerball drawing was delayed Monday night because a participating lottery had issues processing sales, officials said.

 “Powerball has strict security requirements that must be met by all 48 lotteries before a drawing can occur.
-When the required security protocols are complete, the drawing will be performed under the supervision of lottery security officials and independent auditors,” the lottery said in a statement.
+When the required security protocols are complete, the drawing will be performed under the supervision of lottery security officials and independent auditors,” the lottery said.

 The jackpot is nearly $400 million larger than the previous record jackpot and will keep growing until someone wins the prize.
 Only four previous jackpots have topped $1 billion, but none of those are close to the current prize, which started at $20 million back on Aug.
 6 and over three winless months has grown ever more massive.
 No one has won the jackpot since Aug.
 3.